On collinear sets in straight line drawings: Graphs with large free collinear sets

 Theorem \ref{thm:fixfree} sometimes gives a short way of proving bounds of the kind $\fix G=\Omega(\sqrt n)$.
 For example, for the wheel graph $W_n$ we immediately obtain $\fix{W_n}>\sqrt n-1$ from an easy observation that $\free{W_n}=n-2$ (in fact, this repeats the argument of Pach and Tardos for cycles \cite{PTa}).
 The classes of graphs with linear $\free G$ are therefore of big interest in the context of disentanglement of drawings.
 One of such classes is addressed below.

-We call a drawing $\pi$ \emph{almost layered} if there are parallel lines, called \emph{layers}, such that every vertex of $\pi$ lies on one of the layers and every edge either lies on one of the layers or connects endvertices lying on two consecutive layers.
-We call a graph \emph{almost layered} \footnote{This extends the class of \emph{layered} planar graphs considered in the literature.
-Layered planar graphs are not allowed to have edges on layers.} if it has a crossing-free almost layered drawing.
+Given a drawing $\pi$, we call it \emph{track drawing} if there are parallel lines, called \emph{tracks}, such that every vertex of $\pi$ lies on one of the layers and every edge either lies on one of the layers or connects endvertices lying on two consecutive layers.
+We call a graph \emph{track drawable} if it has a crossing-free track drawing.

-An obvious example of an almost layered graph is a grid graph $P_s\times P_s$.
-It is also easy to see that any tree is an almost layered graph: two vertices are to be aligned on the same layer iff they are at the same distance from an arbitrarily assigned root.
+An obvious example of a track drawable graph is a grid graph $P_s\times P_s$.
+It is also easy to see that any tree is track drawable: two vertices are to be aligned on the same layer iff they are at the same distance from an arbitrarily assigned root.
 The latter example can be considerably extended.

 Call a drawing \emph{outerplanar} if all the vertices lie on the outer face.
-An \emph{outerplanar graph} is a graph admitting an outerplanar drawing.
-Note that this definition does not depend on whether straight line or curved drawings are considered.
-The set of edges on the boundary of the outer face does not depend on a particular outerplanar drawing.
-We will call such edges \emph{outer}.
-All outerplanar drawings of a 2-connected outerplanar graph $H$ are equivalent.
-In particular, this means that the set $F(H)$ of the facial cycles bounding inner faces does not depend on a particular outerplanar drawing of $H$.
-Let $H^\curlyvee$ be a graph on the vertex set $V(H^\curlyvee)=F(H)$ where two facial cycles are adjacent iff they share an edge. $H^\curlyvee$ is a tree.
+An \emph{outerplanar graph} is a graph admitting an outerplanar drawing (this definition does not depend on whether straight line or curved drawings are considered).
+The following fact is illustrated by Fig.~\ref{fig:outerlay}.

-Given a graph $G$ and its vertex $v$, by $G-v$ we denote the graph obtained from $G$ by removal of $v$.
-Suppose that $G$ is connected.
-A vertex $v$ is called a \emph{cutvertex} if $G-v$ is disconnected.
-Any maximal connected subgraph of $G$ with no cutvertex is called a \emph{block} of $G$.
-Each block is either a 2-connected graph or a single-edge graph.
-Blocks are attached to each other in a tree-like fashion. $G$ is outerplanar iff outerplanar are all its blocks.
-Moreover, $F(G)$ is the union of $F(B)$ over all blocks $B$ of $G$ (where $F(B)=\emptyset$ if $B$ is a single-edge graph).